finos/symphony-wdk/README.md

 The Symphony Workflow Developer Kit (WDK) is a way to build bots on the Symphony platform with minimal coding efforts.
 A standard execution engine, provided as a bot is running workflows written in a declarative manner.

-Workflow executions are triggered by events (such as Datafeed events) and run activities.
+Workflow executions are triggered by events (such [Real-Time Events](https://docs.developers.symphony.com/building-bots-on-symphony/datafeed/real-time-events)) and run activities.
 Activities are small building blocks often calling REST API endpoints of the Symphony platform or can even be custom-made to tailor your needs.

-- [Getting started](./getting-started.md): a beginner's guide to run your first workflow
+- [Getting started](./docs/getting-started.md): a beginner's guide to run your first workflow
-- [Concepts](./concepts.md): high-level view of the key concepts behind workflows
+- [Concepts](./docs/concepts.md): high-level view of the key concepts behind workflows
-- [Architecture](./architecture.md): technical bits on the execution of workflows
+- [Architecture](./docs/architecture.md): technical bits on the execution of workflows
-- [Deployment](./deployment.md): how to run and configure the workflow bot
+- [Deployment](./docs/deployment.md): how to run and configure the workflow bot
-- [Custom activities](./custom-activities.md): step-by-step guide on how to implement your own activities
+- [Custom activities](./docs/custom-activities.md): step-by-step guide on how to implement your own activities
-- [Examples](./examples): concrete and advanced workflows
+- [Examples](./docs/examples): concrete and advanced workflows
-- [SWADL Reference](./reference.md): syntax reference for the language used to write workflows
+- [SWADL Reference](./docs/reference.md): syntax reference for the language used to write workflows

 :warning: _The WDK is very much in its inception and we are actually looking to get feedback on its usage.
 It also means